-The purported investments made by the previous trustee(s) were not made acting upon the recommendation of any appropriately qualified advisor.
+The purported investments were made by the previous trustee without seeking, or acting upon, the recommendation of any appropriately qualified investment advisor.

-Statement of Investment Principles ("SIP")
+Statement of Investment Principles

-Ordinarily, trustees should prepare a SIP to govern decisions about investments.
-This is a requirement for schemes with 100 members or more.
+Ordinarily, trustees should prepare a Statement of Investment Principles ("SIP") governing decisions about investments (although it is not a legal requirement for schemes with less than 100 members, such as the Scheme).